GonzaloGuarner/FuzzingSwarms/Readme.md

 ## Necessary toolbox script changes

-To pass custom arenas to our multi-robot environment, some editions are necessary in the MultiRobotEnv script (found in the Mobile Robotics Simulation Toolbox).
+To pass custom arenas to our multi-robot environment, some editions are necessary in the MultiRobotEnv script.
+You can find in the Mobile Robotics Simulation Toolbox or acess it through the fuzzing swarms scripts, as it is referenced at the start.

-Declare as properties (Nontunable) customMap and hasCustomMap
+Declare as properties (Nontunable) customMap and hasCustomMap.

+> customMap;
+> hasCustomMap;

 Line 171 change: